Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Introduction

 Our ability to measure the detailed kinematics and chemical compositions of these nearby halos has also allowed us to derive substantial information about the population of galaxies that produced them.
 For instance, differences between the abundances found in Milky Way halo stars and present-day satellites were initially thought to rule out destroyed dwarf galaxies as the main contributors to the halo \citep[][]{Unavane1996,Venn2004}.
 However, this disparity is now thought to indicate that the surviving classical satellites of the Milky Way are a biased subset of the many companions our galaxy has had throughout its history.
 While present-day dwarfs were typically accreted fairly recently, the primary building blocks of the halo were early infalling dwarfs that assembled relatively close to the Milky Way.
 These early contributors to the stellar halo formed their stars rapidly and therefore with little enrichment from Type Ia supernovae, making them $\alpha$-enhanced relative to surviving dwarfs \citep[e.g.,][]{Robertson2005,Corlies2013,Fattahi2020,Naidu2022}.

-Many authors \citep[e.g.,][]{Helmi1999a,Johnston2001,Lee2015,Li2022} have also performed detailed decompositions of stellar halos to associate stars with individual accretion events and thereby derive the likely infall times, star formation histories, and masses of individual dwarf contributors. \citet{Naidu2020} recently used kinematic and chemical data from the H3 Survey \citep{Conroy2019a} and the \textit{Gaia} mission \citep{GaiaCollaboration2018} to associate $\geq$95\% of a sample of giant stars in the inner ($r<50$\,kpc) Milky Way stellar halo with specific structures, the vast majority of which are believed to be the remnants of disrupted dwarfs.
-In M31, data from the Pan-Andromeda Archaeological Survey \citep[PAndAS;][]{McConnachie2009}, Project AMIGA \citep[Absorption Maps in the Gas of Andromeda;][]{Cohen2018}, and other surveys have been used to derive the likely properties of the dwarf progenitor of the Giant Stellar Stream \citep[GSS; e.g.,][]{Ibata2001b,Conn2016,D'Souza2018b,Gilbert2019}.
+Many authors \citep[e.g.,][]{Helmi1999a,Johnston2001,Lee2015,Li2022} have also performed detailed decompositions of stellar halos to associate stars with individual accretion events and thereby derive the likely infall times, star formation histories, and masses of individual contributors. \citet{Naidu2020} recently used kinematic and chemical data from the H3 Survey \citep{Conroy2019a} and the \textit{Gaia} mission \citep{GaiaCollaboration2018} to associate $\geq$95\% of a sample of giant stars in the inner ($r<50$\,kpc) Milky Way stellar halo with specific structures, the vast majority of which are believed to be the remnants of disrupted dwarfs.
+In M31, data from the Pan-Andromeda Archaeological Survey \citep[PAndAS;][]{McConnachie2009}, Project AMIGA \citep[Absorption Maps in the Gas of Andromeda;][]{Cohen2018}, the Spectroscopic and Photometric Landscape of Andromeda’s Stellar Halo \citep[SPLASH;][]{Gilbert2009}, and other surveys have been used to derive the likely properties of the progenitor of the Giant Stellar Stream \citep[GSS; e.g.,][]{Ibata2001b,Conn2016,D'Souza2018b,Gilbert2019}.